ZigyTheBird/emotes/blender/README.md

 `.bbmodel` files are models for [Blockbench](https://blockbench.net/) You can use them as well.
 To use them, you'll need to install [GeckoLib](https://geckolib.com/) plugin first.

-Models labled with `_bend` allow you to bend some bones and those labled with `_item` allow you to animate currently held items.
+Models labled with `_bend` allow you to bend some bones, those labled with `_item` allow you to animate currently held items and "_cape" + "_scale" should be self explanatory.
+All Blockbench models support scaling.
 Keep in mind that the visual for bending is incorrect in Blender/Blockbench, there won't be any gaps created by bending a bone in-game.

 > [!CAUTION]